mbasagoitia/data-structures-and-algorithms-python/linear-programming-approximation-algorithms/notes/approximation-algorithms/max-sat.md

-# Approximation Algorithms for MAX 3-SAT problem
+# Approximation Algorithms for Maximum Satisfiability (MAX 3-SAT) Problem

+Recall that you have n different boolean variables x1 ... xn which can either be True or False.

-Recall that the MAX SAT problem involves n true/false variable and m clauses with (in this case 3) literals, the clauses being ANDs of ORs and the literals can be negated or not.
+You have various clauses with a specified number of literals (in this case, 3 literals).
+The clauses are ANDs of ORs of literals that may be negated (NOT).

 The goal is to find the truth assignment for n decision variables that satisfies the maximum number of m clauses.
 This problem is NP-complete.
 We can implement it as an integer linear program.
 Here, we will explore approximation algorithms.